Thekkady – Tiger Reserve, India

 We stayed at Aranya Nivas, a hotel run by Kerala Tourism, within the Periyar tiger reserve.
 The hotel was in the midst of a botanical forest, which stretched over acres and acres and was inhabited by common langurs and the nilgiri langurs ( monkeys), deer, elephants and wild boars .
 All this on the shores of the River Periyar.
 The boat trip in Thekkady is one of the must-do things .
 There are diesel boats which take you on a one and half hour trip down the river so that you can see the animals in their natural habitat.

 We decided to take the boat the next day at around 3.00 p.m.
-Once seated, there was silence as all eyes stared at the forests beyond, hoping to catch a tiger or an elephant at the least.
+Once seated, there was silence as all eyes stared at the forests beyond, hoping to catch the sight of a tiger or an elephant at the least.
 Somebody had spotted a tiger the previous day as per the buzz on the deck.
 So we watched carefully, ardently, with the alertness of the tiger itself.
-Photograph enthusiasts clicked away- pictures of the river, sea- birds- kingfishers, snake birds, perched on bare trees which I thought had been dug into the river bed probably to arrest the tide; only to be informed that these were real trees once upon a time and had now gone bare… Some lucky ones spotted grazing deer and otters at the edge of the river.
+Photograph enthusiasts clicked away- pictures of the river, sea- birds- kingfishers, snake birds, perched on bare trees which I believed had been dug into the river bed probably to arrest the tide; only to be informed later that these were real trees once upon a time and had now gone bare… Some lucky ones spotted grazing deer and otters at the edge of the river.
 Even luckier ones spotted a relaxing bison and a peacock- its deep blue a contrast against the green of the forest.

 With the boat trip coming to an end, we were informed, the tigers don’t come out much in the monsoon, so the odds of finding one had been low to start with.
 However, this only meant another reason to visit the heart of nature in the Summers ( April to June)😊.